muthuselvamlms/DeclaredAgeRangeKit/README.md

 ## 🧠 **AgeRangeKit**

+Drop-in mock for Apple’s **DeclaredAgeRange** API — works on simulator and older iOS versions.

 A **hybrid compatibility wrapper** and **mock framework** for Apple’s `DeclaredAgeRange` API.
 It allows developers to build, test, and run apps that depend on Apple’s age-gating framework — even on **Simulators**, **older iOS versions**, and **VisionOS**, while automatically using the **real system API** when available.